TABISHCODING/Daily-LeetCode-Practice-Notes/1)Python_Fundamentals/project interview.md

 # ⭐ **Q1 — Explain your project end-to-end (architecture + flow).** **Q2 — Walk me through the complete request → response cycle.**

-### 🎤 *Detailed, Descriptive, Architecture-Focused Answer*

-*"Sure, let me walk you through the entire architecture and flow of my project ResumeDoctor.AI."*

-so basicaly ResumeDoctor.AI, a resume–JD analysis system.
+It is a ResumeDoctor.AI, a resume–JD analysis system.
 It extracts keywords from resumes, compares them with job descriptions, and provides a match score along with improvement suggestions.
 The architecture follows a clear modular pipeline The flow begins at the frontend, reaches the Flask backend, goes to the extractor module, continues to the AI module, saves to the database if needed, and ends by sending the results back to the frontend.

+**Detail workflow answer**

+---
-Everything begins at the **frontend**, where the user uploads their resume (PDF or DOCX) and pastes the job description.
+The flow start at the **frontend**, where the user uploads their resume (PDF or DOCX) and pastes the job description.
 As soon as they click *Analyze* button, the frontend packages both inputs into a **FormData (multipart/form-data)** request and sends it to the backend API `/analyze`.

 Once the request reaches the **Flask backend**, the system reads the resume file through `request.files` and the JD text using `request.form`.
 Before doing anything else, Flask performs important validations — checking the file type, file size, and ensuring the JD is provided.
 Only valid requests move further into the pipeline.